-We will now use the method described in this paper.
-Following Part A, the first step is to fit an Exponential distribution to the reporting times of all claims using MLE, taking the right truncation point of each year's claims into account.
-Doing this yielded a mean of 1.99, very close to the actual value of 2, which is not surprising given the large number of reported claims.
-Using this, we calculated the value of the CDF at the right truncation point for every policy (which is the evaluation date of the data minus the average accident data of each policy), and then multiply this by the number of exposures to produce the number of used exposures per year.
+not surprising given the large number of reported claims.
+Using this, we calculate the value of the CDF at the right truncation point for every policy (which is the evaluation date of the data minus the average accident data of each policy), and then multiply this by the number of exposures to produce the number of used exposures per year.
 Dividing the total number of claims by this number yields the excess claim frequency per policy.
-Normally, we would also multiply by the survival function at each claim's retention to produce the ground up frequency (as in formula 4.2); we chose to skip this step for simplicity since all policies have the same retention in this example.
-The results are shown in the table below.
+Normally, we would also multiply by the survival function at each claim's retention to produce the ground up frequency, as in formula (4.2); we chose to skip this step for simplicity since all policies have the same retention in this example.
+The results are shown in Table 5.
 The bottom right of this table shows that the final calculated frequency per policy was 0.500, which matches the actual value used to simulate the data.
 Again, this accuracy is not surprising given the large number of total claims.